Bichon Frise Shedding

 Bichon Frises have a minimal shedding level.
 One of the advantages of the Bichon Frise is minimal shedding, making them a better choice for people who prefer a cleaner home.

-With a typical weight of 12-18 lbs and lifespan of 14-15 yrs, the Bichon Frise requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-18 lbs and lifespan of 14-15 yrs, the Bichon Frise benefits from care tailored to its physical and behavioral profile.
 At 12-18 lbs with a life expectancy of 14-15 yrs, the Bichon Frise represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Seasonal Changes